zombieleet/bash-repple/README.md

 # Fix
 1. Commands Are not cleared anymore when you exit the repo.
 Commands from other node sessions can be manipulated
+2. republished the latest release version because of a bug in package.json
 # Bug

 1. It does not cd to any directory